-At December 31, 2020, if the City were to report on the full accrual basis, a liability of \$1,209,299 for its proportionate share of the net pension liability would have been reported.
-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At December 31, 2021, if the City were to report on the full accrual basis, a liability of \$479,646 for its proportionate share of the net pension liability would have been reported.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Employer's proportion of the net pension liability is based on the Employer's share of covered payroll in the Main System pension plan relative to the covered payroll of all participating Main System employers.
-At June 30, 2020, the Employer's proportion was 0.038439 percent.
-There were no deferred inflows or outflows of resources report on the District's financial statements as they are reporting on the modified cash basis.
-The employer's pension contributions were \$42,458 for the year ended December 31, 2020.
+At June 30, 2021, the Employer's proportion was 0.0460180 percent, which is an increase of 0.007579 from the prior year.
+There were no deferred inflows or outflows of resources report on the City's financial statements as they are reporting on the modified cash basis.
+The employer's pension contributions were \$98,403 for the year ended December 31, 2021.